symfony/symfony-docs/book/http_cache.rst

 header to the response containing useful information about cache hits and misses.

-.. sidebar:: Changing from one Reverse Proxy to Another
+.. sidebar:: Changing from one Reverse Proxy to another

     The Symfony2 reverse proxy is a great tool to use when developing your website or when you deploy your website to a shared host where you cannot